Musk hints at paying less for Twitter

 On Friday, Mr Musk tweeted that his plan to buy Twitter was placed on temporary hold as he tried to pinpoint the number of fake accounts on the social media platform.

-He said the hold was pending details of Twitter’s calculation that fake accounts are less than five per cent of its users.
+He said the hold was pending details of Twitter’s calculation that fake accounts were less than 5 per cent of its users.

-In tweets on Monday, Mr Agrawal acknowledged Twitter was not perfect at catching spam, but every quarter the company estimated there was less than five per cent of it.
+In tweets on Monday, Mr Agrawal acknowledged Twitter was not perfect at catching spam, but every quarter the company estimated there was less than 5 per cent of it.

 Mr Musk responded with a smiling emoji of poop, then asked how Twitter’s advertisers knew what they were getting for their money.

-Tesla shares closed down nearly six per cent at $US724.37.
+Tesla shares closed down nearly 6 per cent at $US724.37.
 They have lost about one-third of their value since the trading day before Mr Musk disclosed his Twitter stake.